Using Modeling and Simulation to Combat Tuberculosis: A Global Health Priority

 Tuberculosis (TB) is a deadly disease, a principal cause of death by infectious disease, and the leading cause of mortality for HIV+ patients.
 Most available TB drugs are more than 40 years old, have significant side effects and drug interactions, and require a long treatment period.
 Furthermore, these drugs are becoming less effective as TB strains grow increasingly drug resistant.
 New tools are desperately needed to help TB drug developers combat this deadly disease.

-The Critical Path to T Drug Regimens (CPTR) Initiative, in partnership with Certara, developed a TB-specific set of lung and granuloma models, together with a library of drug and metabolite files.
+The Critical Path to TB Drug Regimens (CPTR) Initiative, in partnership with Certara, developed a TB-specific set of lung and granuloma models, together with a library of drug and metabolite files.
 These models and library files are implemented in Certara’s Simcyp Simulator physiologically-based pharmacokinetic (PBPK) platform, which helps optimize the design of clinical studies for multiple indications and has been widely adopted by industry and regulators.

-Attend this webinar with C-Path’s Dr. Klaus Romero to learn how they integrated these components into the latest version of the Simcyp Simulator to establish a robust resource that will help development teams and regulators evaluate the safety and efficacy of novel anti-TB drug regimens.
+Watch this webinar with C-Path’s Dr. Klaus Romero to learn how they integrated these components into the latest version of the Simcyp Simulator to establish a robust resource that will help development teams and regulators evaluate the safety and efficacy of novel anti-TB drug regimens.